halbgut/rss-o-bot/README.md

 }
 ```

 By default rss-o-bot stores its data inside a SQLite database in `~/.rss-o-bot/feeds.sqlite`.
+But you may configure it as you want (see man-page).

+After creating the configuration file you can validate it using `rss-o-bot test-config`.

 ## Usage